Writing

 Artist's studios are hard to find and even harder to keep.
 This short story was part of a weekly photo-driven column called A&E Gallery.

-Shades of Conflicts Past
+Shades of conflicts past

 In his memoir Sleeping With Ghosts, war photographer Don McCullen struggles with reliving the things he has seen through the iconic photos he had made during his career.